 If you would like to participate in an Orientation to Canvas prior to starting your residential course, please contact the Online Enrollment Advisor, Genevieve Nichols.

-ASP is empowering, individualized, and available to every Vermont Law School student.
+ASP is empowering, individualized, and available to every Vermont Law and Graduate School student.
 ASP offers skill building through workshops, one-on-one consultation, and mentoring by upper-level students.
 If you are looking for ways to shrink the learning curve, ASP can connect you with study-aids and supplemental materials (i.e. CALI, TWEN, and Kaplan Kick Start) that accommodate your specific needs.
 Whether you are preparing for your first exam or are searching for a mentor for a specific topic, ASP is here to help.
 You can visit ASP virtually by clicking here.
 If you would like to schedule a meeting with ASP or the Mentors during business hours – 8am to 4pm Eastern, Monday through Friday, please contact Katrina Munyon.

 Books and Syllabi

 Barrister's Bookshop will have the materials necessary for each course, including texts, advance assignments, and course packs.
 They are a student-run non-profit bookstore that has provided books and materials for all of our students, near and far.
 You can order online or over the phone, and they have curbside pick-up hours.

 Syllabi are made available as they are received from faculty.